10 Things You Need to Know

 The final decision to accept or deny a visitor to the school, a classroom or on a field trip rests with the designated building or district administrator.

-Parents wishing to have lunch with their children must sign in with the school office and wear a visible visitor's badge during their stay, proceed directly to the lunch area, and sign out in the office after the lunch period.
+Parents wishing to have lunch with their children must sign in with the school office and wear a visible badge.
+Having lunch with your student is a very fun event for them.
+There is a designated area outside the lunch room for you to enjoy this time with your student.
+You must sign out in the office after the lunch period.

 Student visitors are allowed only with prior district approval, and teacher and principal permission.